cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-This construction is frequently used metaphorically [@Next].
+This construction is frequently used metaphorically [@next].

 :::ex
 Er fragt mir ein Loch in den Bauch.